-The Mendix Studio version and the Mendix version can be viewed by clicking the info icon > About in the top-right corner of Studio.
+The Mendix Studio version and the Mendix version can be viewed by clicking the More Options icon > About in the top-right corner of Studio.

 2 Relation Between Studio Ranges and Mendix Versions

 Studio supports a range of Mendix versions.
 For example, Studio supports Mendix versions 7.15 – 7.22 (including all minor versions and path releases) as one range.
-This means that if one Studio Pro user has a project of Mendix 7.15.3 version, and another has a project of Mendix 7.22.0 version, for both users Studio interface and functionality will look the same, because it is one Studio range.
+This means that if one Studio Pro user has an app of Mendix 7.15.3 version, and another has an app of Mendix 7.22.0 version, for both users Studio interface and functionality will look the same, because it is one Studio range.

 Studio introduces a new range when there are breaking changes in a model that prevent your app from functioning properly without an upgrade.
 An example of a breaking change is introduction of a new functionality.

 The Studio version is updated continuously (even daily), which will provide you with the latest user interface features for editing your app.
 No action is required from you, these updates are done automatically.
 However, when there is a new Mendix version, a top bar is displayed, informing you that you can upgrade your app to the next version.

 This means that when you upgrade, you upgrade your whole app to a new Mendix version.
 As Mendix version contains Mendix Studio Pro version, this also means that you or your team members need to install and use the new version for Studio Pro as well.

 When you see the upgrade notification, you can either stay on the current version and continue working (although you might not have the newest Mendix Platform features and improvements), or you can upgrade to the newest version.
 When you upgrade, you will automatically be upgraded to the latest version possible, even if it is in a new Studio range.